siznax/tanuki/INSTALL.md

 ```

-_Optionally, you can put your database in a "cloud" &#x2601; to share
+_Optionally, you can put your database in the "cloud" &#x2601; to share
 on all your computers, and to have a durable backup.
 Please keep in
 mind, there is nothing in tanuki protecting your database.
 You can
 point to it in your config file as <tt>DATABASE</tt>, or you can